 Spectera does not give authorizations.
-Insurance is verified and attached when scheduling appointment and must be re-verified day of to make sure benefits have not been used since appointment was scheduled.
+Insurance is verified and attached when scheduling appointment and must be re-verified on the day of to make sure benefits have not been used since appointment was scheduled.

-- Have patient sign print-out of insurance eligibility when checking in.
+- Have patients sign print-out of insurance eligibility when checking in.
 Scan signed eligibility. - Let the patient know the reason for their signature: